PlayboyPrime/variable-function/Explainations.md

 |emoji|Represents a Emoji|
 |row|Represents a Row|

-vardesc: This will be a small description about your variable
+vardesc: This will be a small description about your variable.

 id: Id of variable is not already existing.
 This id is used to find the variable and replace on change.
 Recomended to use mod name(Ex.
 MyModVar1)